-- 4-21 Communicate changes in the instructional program to all stakeholders in the community. - 4-22 In partnership with the Fairfield Police Department, strengthen communication with all stakeholders on matters of school safety and security.
+- 4-21 Enhance communication efforts using district and school websites and other technology, at each school and district-wide - 4 214-22 Communicate changes in the instructional program to all stakeholders in the community. - 4-232 In partnership with the Fairfield Police Department, strengthen communication with all stakeholders on matters of school safety and security.